valentynkt/BackendGarden/content/Network emergent behavior.md

 ---

-Is [[One must understand their emotions to understand themselves|understanding]] an emergent characteristic from [[Ideas and knowledge on their own are not useful|connecting thoughts]] together?
+Is [[Understanding Emotions is Key to Self-Knowledge|understanding]] an emergent characteristic from [[Ideas and knowledge on their own are not useful|connecting thoughts]] together?

 What does this mean for our understanding of the world?